GeertJohan/go.rice/README.md

 This method changes an already built executable.
 It appends the resources as zip file to the binary.
 It makes compilation a lot faster and can be used with large resource files.

-Downsides for appending are that it requires `zip` to be installed and does not provide a working Seek method.
+The downside for appending is that it does not provide a working Seek method.

 Run the following commands to create a standalone executable.